javierguerrero/EnglishForDevs/README.md

 # EnglishForDevs - Software Guidebook

 ## Introduction
-This software guidebook provides an overview of the **EnglishForDevs**.
+This software guidebook provides an overview of the **EnglishForDevs** application.
 It includes a summary of the following:
 - The requirements, constraints and principles behind the solution.
 - The software architecture, including the high-level technology choices and structure of the software.
 - The infrastructure architecture and how the software is deployed.